1) The intermittent fasting method

 It is especially important at the beginning that you don’t make it difficult for yourself and that you can stick to your plan.
 You can set yourself new challenges later.

+But first, the most important thing is to stick to your fasting schedule.
 The conscious break from eating is in itself a big change that sets a lot in motion and creates new, healthy habits.

 Take one step at a time and always listen to your body.